WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 - Scenario 1) Via serial communication using the USB-connection.

-This is ok as long as you don't need to fetch/send lots of data, or want something more secure/reliable than Wi-Fi.
-(Fun fact, it's easy to turn the device into a highly effective Wi-Fi [jammer](https://deauth.me/).)

 - Scenario 2) Via Wi-Fi.
 - Scenario 3) By other means, like the SPI bus, GMS module (Not covered in this blog).